Selective Rotary Position Embedding: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Julie Naegelen, Felix Sarnthein, and Gwendolyn Neitzel for constructive discussions and feedback.
+We would like to thank Philipp Nazari, Julie Naegelen, Felix Sarnthein, and Gwendolyn Neitzel for constructive discussions and feedback.
+We would also like to thank Songlin Yang for pointing out an error in a previous version of our manuscript which overstated the expressivity of \method.
 This research was partially supported by the following sources: PNRR MUR Project PE000013 CUP J53C22003010006 “Future Artificial Intelligence Research (FAIR)“, funded by the European Union – NextGenerationEU, and EU Project ELSA under grant agreement No. 101070617.
 TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 417962828; the European Research Council (ERC) Consolidator Grant 'Deep Learning 2.0' (grant no. 10).
-This research was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 539134284, through EFRE (FEIH 2698644) and the state of Baden-Württemberg.
+This research was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 539134284, through EFRE (FEIH 2698644) and the state of Baden-W\"urttemberg.
 Frank Hutter, Antonio Orvieto, Sajad Movahedi, and Timur Carstensen acknowledge financial support by the Hector Foundation.
 The authors acknowledge support from ELLIS and ELIZA, funded by the European Union.
 The authors gratefully acknowledge the computing time made available to them on the high-performance computers and at the NHR Centers at TU Dresden and KIT.
 These centers are jointly supported by the Federal Ministry of Research, Technology and Space of Germany and the state governments participating in the NHR.
+Arshia Afzal acknowledges support under project ID \#37 as part of the Swiss AI Initiative, through a grant from the ETH Domain, and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.
+This work was funded by the Swiss National Science Foundation (SNSF) under grant number 2000-1-240094.
+Research was sponsored by the Army Research Office and was accomplished under Grant Number W911NF-24-1-0048.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the ERC.
 Neither the European Union nor the ERC can be held responsible for them.
+Finally, we gratefully acknowledge the support of the Schmidt Sciences AI2050 fellowship.

 The supplementary is structured as follows: